ncodeit-io/jop/README.md

 ## Instructions for launching the Basic DevOps & Cloud skills
 * This is a quiz based test.
 Answers to the questions should be provided based on the Linux environment provided to you.
+* You have to execute the commands on the linux environment to get answers to some of the questions

 ## step-by-step
 * There are 10 questions in the quiz.